zixiao-yin/ECoGSTNDecoding/Diffusion_ECoGSTN_Direct_Transfer/readme.md

-Here in this method, we try to generate the ECoG data directly by using the diffusion model while using STN data as prompt.
-However, we have not satisfied outcomes.
-Future developments may be needed.
+In this method, we attempt to generate ECoG data directly using a diffusion model, with STN data serving as the prompt.
+However, the results have not been satisfactory, and further development may be required.

+The dataset included here contains no private information and can be used for further research and development.

-The major works are done by Zixuan Liu (zixuan_liu@tu-berlin.de).
+The primary contributions in this subfolder were made by Zixuan Liu (zixuan_liu@tu-berlin.de).

+Special acknowledgement to Umar Jamil and Outlier for their tutorial video.